JayBizzle/blade-protect/README.md

 ```
 php artisan vendor:publish --provider="Jaybizzle\BladeProtect\BladeProtectServiceProvider" --tag="migrations"
 ```
-After the migration has been published you can create the media-table by running the migrations:
+After the migration has been published you can create the `protected` table by running the migrations:

 ```
 php artisan migrate